Magnus Malan: Military career

 At the end of 1949, the first military degree course for officers was advertised and Malan joined the Permanent Force as a cadet, going on to complete his BSc Mil at the University of Pretoria in 1953.

 Malan was commissioned in the Navy and served in the Marines based on Robben Island.
 When they were disbanded, he was transferred back into the Army as a lieutenant.

-Malan was earmarked for high office from early on in his military career; one of the many courses he attended was the Regular Command and General Staff Officers Course in the United States of America from 1962 to 1963.
+Malan was earmarked for high office from early on in his military career; one of the many courses he attended was the Regular Command and General Staff Officers Course at Fort Leavenworth, Kansas in the United States of America from 1962 to 1963.
+During this time he was introduced to President J.F.
+Kennedy and spent time doing manoeuvres with an American Armoured Division.
 In 1967, at age 36, while stationed in Windhoek and holding the rank of colonel, Malan joined the secretive Broederbond organization.
 He went on to serve as commanding officer of various formations, including Western Province Command, South West Africa Command, and the South African Military Academy.

 In 1973, Malan was appointed as Chief of the South African Army and three years later as Chief of the South African Defence Force (SADF).
 As Chief of the SADF he implemented many administrative changes that earned him great admiration in military circles.
 During this period he became very close to P.W.
 Botha, the then Minister of Defence and later Prime Minister and State President of South Africa.